Vitamin

 What It Is

-The B-complex vitamins are a group of water-soluble nutrients that act as cofactors in hundreds of enzymatic reactions.
-Thiamine (B1) supports nerve conduction, Riboflavin (B2) drives cellular energy, Niacin (B3) aids DNA repair, Pantothenic acid (B5) supports adrenal function, and Pyridoxine (B6) is essential for neurotransmitter synthesis.
+The B-complex is a group of five water-soluble vitamins that act as cofactors in hundreds of enzymatic reactions throughout the body.
+Thiamine (B1) supports nerve conduction and cardiac function — note: thiamine can cause anaphylaxis if pushed too rapidly and is always administered at a controlled rate.
+Riboflavin (B2) drives cellular energy production.
+Niacin (B3) is essential for DNA repair and NAD+ synthesis.
+Pantothenic acid (B5/dexpanthenol) supports adrenal function and tissue healing.
+Pyridoxine (B6) is essential for neurotransmitter synthesis and amino acid metabolism.

 What It Does